polito-WA1-AW1-2023/wa1-iz-weeks/week07/exercise.md

 ## Add a new answer (I part)

 Include a form on the question page to add a new answer.
-The form will appear behind the answers' table and use _controlled input components_.
+The form will appear under the answers' table and use _controlled input components_.

 For the moment, define the suitable components to show the form **without** handling the insertion of a new answer in the table.

+_Optionally_, make the entire form appear and disappear through a suitable button at the end of the table.